Natural Soap: Lavender Rosemary

 Sunflower oil is rich in linoleic acid, an essential fatty acid important for the skin and the cell membranes.
 The addition of lots of creamy coconut milk, used for centuries as a beauty treatment in India, creates a creamy, mild lather and unbelievable silkiness.

-- Oils are steeped with lavender to incorporate its emollient, softening, and moisturizing benefits into the oils
+- Organic lavender flowers are steeped into nourishing sunflower oil to incorporate the emollient, softening, and moisturizing benefits of lavender into the oil

 - Enriched with super-moisturizing Shea Butter and Coconut Milk